UniMERNet: A Universal Network for Real-World Mathematical Expression Recognition: Experiments

 \subsection{Implementation Details}

-The proposed model, UniMERNet, uses PyTorch with a maximum sequence length set to 1024.
+The proposed model, UniMERNet, uses PyTorch with a maximum sequence length set to 1536.
 Training is conducted on a single GPU equipped with CUDA.
 Specifically, we utilize an NVIDIA A100 with 80GB of memory.
-During the training phase, we employ four such GPUs with a batch size of 64.
+During the training phase, we employ eight such GPUs with a batch size of 64.
 The learning rate schedule is linear warmup cosine, with an initial learning rate of $1 \times 10^{-4}$, a minimum learning rate of $1 \times 10^{-8}$, and a warmup learning rate of $1 \times 10^{-5}$.
 Weight decay is set to 0.05.
-The total iteration is set to 180,000.
-The loss weight $\lambda_1$ and $\lambda_2$ are set to 1 and 0.5 by our default settings.
+The total iteration is set to 300,000 by our default settings.

+The architectural hyperparameters of UniMERNet instances are illustrated in ~\Cref{tab:instances}.
+Let $N$ denote the depth of the UniMERNet encoder, where [6, 6, 6, 6] indicates that each stage, from the first to the last, consists of six transformer layers.
+Meanwhile, $M$ represents the depth of the UniMERNet Decoder. $C$ signifies the dimensionality of the vectors after processing through the Encoder, and Params refers to the total number of parameters in the model.